sathyalog/react-concepts-2020/README.md

 21. Redux with a basic example
 22. Hooks Introduction - Class Counter vs Hooks Counter - hooks folder
 23. Using Previous State in Classes and Hooks.
 Refer - Class Counter Two and Hooks Counter Two files in hooks folder
+24. Hooks with Object - Hooks Three file in hooks folder
+    - Note: setState can merge the state with other values but where as useState cannot merge the state and we need to handle additionally using spread operator.
+Please refer the HooksThree.js onChange of input where we use ...name in setName.
+Which means, get replica of name object and later set firstName with input value.
 --------------------------------------------

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).